ProjectIndoor/projectindoorweb/doc/frontend.md

 # Validation

 In this project, the frontend validation is handled through a module called *ngMessages* provided by AngularJS.
-It provides an elegent way to validate mandatory fields, emails, min/max for a field and customised validation using regular expressions.
+It provides an elegant way to validate mandatory fields, emails, min/max for a field and customized validation using regular expressions.
 In this project, we are using it to check for required fields, range of Latitudes and Longitudes.

 ![Validation](images/fe_validation.png)